-Researchers convert CO2 into sustainable fuels
+Researchers convert CO2 into sustainable energy

 The technology will soon be tested at one of Denmark's largest biogas plants, which looks into a future where biogas is not only created from manure and potato peels, but also CO2.